FREQUENTLY ASKED QUESTIONS: GENERAL INFORMATION

-The North Dakota Department of Health awarded a contract to Clearwater Research, Ins., in December 2010 to conduct telephone interviews on our behalf.
+The North Dakota Department of Health awarded a contract to Clearwater Research, Ins., in September 2016 to conduct telephone interviews on our behalf.
 They conduct similar interviews in several other states and are very experienced in telephone surveys.
 Their company is based in Boise, Idaho and have an additional call center in San Marcos TX.

 WHY DOES MY CALLER I.D.
 SAY UNKNOWN OR CLEARWATER RESEARCH?